 Thoughtful posts – comments and articles for “the alienation experience” – are welcome from anyone.
 But we will especially welcome thinking that is relevant to and helps us develop in a UK context.
 All first contributions will be moderated before being published.

-The blog is managed and edited by: Nick Child with help from London conference colleagues.
-We will be seeking to build a wider team to help.
+The blog is managed and edited by: Nick Child with help from London conference colleagues and others.
 The guiding principles for this blog can be found in the Contact us page.
 But you can also contact us here or just leave a Reply anywhere: